linkeddatacenter/kees/README.md

 ![uml](v1/images/uml.png)

 A **kees:KnowledgeBase** is defined as a subclass of a [sd:Dataset](https://www.w3.org/TR/sparql11-service-description/#sd-Dataset) that, in turn, is a specialization of a dataset as described in the [VoID](https://www.w3.org/TR/void/).
 A kees:KnowledgeBase is a collection of [sd:namedGraph](https://www.w3.org/TR/sparql11-service-description/#sd-NamedGraph) that contain the linked data.

 The main class introduced by KEES vocabulary is the **kees:Plan** that describes how to create and update a named graph in the knowledge base, extracting facts extracted from a data source or derived from axioms.

-A **kees:KnowledgeBaseDescription** is a document that contains the description of the knowledge base with the purpose of publishing and trasferring  knowledge base bulding information.
+A **kees:KnowledgeBaseDescription** is a document that contains the description of the knowledge base with the purpose of publishing and transferring  knowledge base building information.
-It is a a subclass of a [foaf:Document](http://xmlns.com/foaf/spec/#term_Document) that allows to attach license and other metadata to publish your knowledge base.
+It is a subclass of a [foaf:Document](http://xmlns.com/foaf/spec/#term_Document) that allows attaching license and other metadata to publish your knowledge base.
 The foaf:primaryTopic property could be used to link a kees:KnowledgeBaseDescription document to a kees:KnowledgeBase individual.

-The **kees:Question** represents the *purpose* for the the knowledge base existence.
-In other words, the knoledge base exists to answer to *questions*.
-Question are natural language expressions that can be expressed as a query on a populated knowledge graph.
-The answer to a question results in tabular data, structured document, logic assertion or a translation of these in a natural language sentences.
+The **kees:Question** represents the *purpose* for the knowledge base existence.
+In other words, the knowledge base exists to answer *questions*.
+Questions are natural language expressions that can be expressed as a query on a populated knowledge graph.
+The answer to a question results in tabular data, structured document, logic assertion or a translation of these in natural language sentences.

 The KEES vocabulary is expressed with OWL RDF in [kees.rdf file](v1/kees.rdf).
 The file was edited with Protégé editor.

-Besides few classes and properties, KEES vocabulary defines some individuals:
+Besides a few classes and properties, KEES vocabulary defines some individuals:

 - **kees:guard** a [SPARQL service description feature](https://www.w3.org/TR/sparql11-service-description/#sd-Feature) that states that the RDF store supports KEES guard specifications (see below)
  **kees:trustGraphMetric** defines a metric that allows to evaluate a trust rank for selected information in [daq framework](http://purl.org/eis/vocab/daq).
 - **kees:append** and **kees:replace** state two possible graph accrual policies: *append* policy affirms that,  if new facts found, they are to be appended to existing data.
 The *replace* policy affirms that new data must replace all existing information.
 - If you want to share/trade your knowledge base, simply attach your KEES plan, questions and license to **kees:sharableKnowledge** object.
 - **kees:namedGraphGenerator** is the role that a kees:Agent must use in building/updating a named graph.

 ## The KEES Language profile